wenlongx/SIKE-CS239-Project/README.md

 # Starting Kafka and Zookeeper

-Before running any example, open up 2 terminals (or tmux) and run the following commands to start the Kafka server and Zookeeper
+Before running any example, open up 3 terminals (or tmux) and run the following commands to start the Kafka server, Zookeeper, and Schema Registry

 ``` shell script
 $ cd confluent-kafka